Delaware Marijuana Laws

 - The court may rule in favor of first offenders and allow for probation instead of a prison sentence or a legal fine.
 Probation may include state-sponsored drug treatment, a form of drug testing, driver’s license suspension, and/or community service.

-- If the offender successfully completes their probation program, then the charges against them will be dropped and no conviction will appear on their record.
+- If the offender successfully completes their probation program, then the charges against them will be dropped, and no conviction will appear on their record.
 However, should the offender commit another drug crime, the adjudication will count as a conviction.

-- Unclassified misdemeanors can be punished with up to 30 days jail time and a legal fine of no more than $575.
+- Unclassified misdemeanors can be punished with up to 30 days of jail time and a legal fine of no more than $575.

 - Class B misdemeanors can be punished with up to 6 of jail time and a legal fine of no more than $1000.